near/intents/escrow/README.md

 * `resolver`
   * `account_id`
   * order ID???
+* HTLC: merkle tree root hash

 Operations:
 * `deposit`/`open`
 * `close`
 * `change`: add amount_in or decrese amount_out

+* Limit Orders vs Market orders: market order should be a separate order type which guarantees to be filled around market current price

 create (by withdrawal from intents.near, can be concurrent)